 The University of Oregon is located on Kalapuya Ilihi, the traditional indigenous homeland of the Kalapuya people.
 Today, descendants are citizens of the Confederated Tribes of the Grand Ronde Community of Oregon and the Confederated Tribes of the Siletz Indians of Oregon, and they continue to make important contributions in their communities, at UO, and across the land we now refer to as Oregon.

-Attendance at all class and discussion groups is expected and required.
+In-person attendance at all classes is expected and required.
 Students must contact the instructor in case of illness or emergencies that preclude attending class sessions.
 Messages can be left on the instructor’s e-mail at any time of the day or night, prior to class.
+Students will be expected to submit written responses to reflection questions if they miss class.

 It is the policy of the University of Oregon to support and value equity and diversity and to provide inclusive learning environments for all students.
 To do so requires that we: